Chouffe/chouffe.github.com/_posts/2019-02-28-mxnet-clojure-aws.markdown

 ![nvidia-sim output](/assets/images/aws-dl-ami/aws-ec2-ami-nvidia-sim.png)

-Now it is time to run some Clojure Code and get these Neural Networks to learn something!
+Now it is time to run some Clojure code and get these Neural Networks to learn something!

 Run the code from the REPL
 ```